PatrickCmd/free-genai-bootcamp-2025/lang-portal/frontend/README.md

    ```bash
    npm install react-router-dom axios
    ```
+5. Setting up Global Layout and Routing:
+   - Created Layout component with Header and Footer
+   - Configured BrowserRouter in main.tsx
+   - Set up route structure in App.tsx
+   - Created placeholder components for all pages

-Project initialization is now complete!
-Ready to proceed with Global Setup (Layout, Router, Tailwind).
+Global setup is now complete!
+Ready to proceed with implementing the Dashboard Page.